CaptainCrouton89/AlariaWiki/Aether.md

 Some creatures of Alaria have some sensitivity to the material and can manipulate it and pull it out of the air.
 Aether is used to power sky ships and a number of other machines and contraptions.

 Raw Aether spends most of it's time in the air—inert, invisible, and immaterial.
 However, it can be extracted and processed with a little water, turning it into a powerful fuel.
 On contact with a purified lanthornium vibrating at a specific frequency, the aether will begin to expand, losing it's bond with the water and becoming non-substantive once more.
+There are many similarities to a steam engine.
 Aether engines frequently involve lanthornium plates being struck to start, causing an self-striking process to continue feeding more aether and lanthornium strikes.

 ## Lanthornium